Accounting aims to provide high-quality customer service to the SEAS community to ensure accurate recording of financial transactions.

 Oracle - the system of record for processing financial transactions across all tubs at the University.

 PI Dashboard - the application that provides principal investigators with a summary view for forecasting faculty sponsored and non-sponsored accounts.

 Concur - the travel and expense reimbursement system used across the University, managed by Financial Operations.

-Buy2Pay - set to roll-out in the Spring of 2020, the new procurement tool which centralizes and streamlines the buying and paying processes for goods or services purchased for the University.
+Buy2Pay - the new procurement tool which centralizes and streamlines the buying and paying processes for goods or services purchased for the University.

 Pcards - a credit card method of payment for goods when it is not possible to create a purchase order in HCOM, managed by Financial Operations.